 - Launch further attacks: Use your subdomain as a launching point for attacks on your internal systems.

-Impact of Subdomain Takeovers
+Impact of Subdomain Takeover

 The consequences of a subdomain takeover can be far-reaching: